English criminal law: Strict liability

 Not all crimes have a mens rea requirement, or the threshold of culpability required may be reduced.
 For example, it might be sufficient to show that a defendant acted negligently, rather than intentionally or recklessly.
 In offences of absolute liability, other than the prohibited act, it may not be necessary to show anything at all, even if the defendant would not normally be perceived to be at fault.

-England and Wales has strict liability offences, which criminalize behavior without the need to show a criminal mens rea.
+England and Wales has strict liability offences, which criminalise behaviour without the need to show a criminal mens rea.
 Most strict liability offences are created by statute, and often they are the result of ambiguous drafting.
 They are usually regulatory in nature, where the result of breach could have particularly harmful results.
 An example is drunk driving.